How Extra Pounds Are Ruining Your Health

 According to the NIH, more than 87% of adults with diabetes are overweight or obese.
 Fat can make your body more resistant to insulin, which carries sugar from the blood to your cells for energy.
 When your body is resistant to insulin, sugar remains in the blood, resulting in Type 2 diabetes.
 That high blood sugar damages artery walls and can lead to heart attack, stroke, vision problems and more.

-The Remedy Rx: If you're carrying extra pounds, be sure to be tested for diabetes.
+The Rx: If you're carrying extra pounds, be sure to be tested for diabetes.
 If you're diagnosed, follow your doctor's suggestions about diet and lifestyle changes and any medications to keep diabetes under control.

 They Stress Your Joints